LAKE ERIE WALLEYE FISHING: GET READY FOR A BIG 2025

 When the conditions are right for Lake Erie walleye fishing, you can expect incredibly fast action and a full cooler before you realize what has happened.

-The fishing was so good in 2018 that it was difficult to not catch our clients limit of walleye too fast.
+The fishing was so good in the past six years that it is difficult to not catch our clients limit of walleye too fast.

 Ryan Snyder

 On the best days of fishing, the first rod in the water gets a fish before the second rod is out.
-That was the case for all of the 2018 season.
-The fishing was so good in 2018 that it was difficult to not catch our clients limit of walleye too fast.
+That was the case since the 2018 season.
+The fishing has been so good in recent years that it is difficult to not catch our clients limit of walleye too fast.
 It’s an unusual problem to have.
-When it does happen, you quickly realize that being on the water and experiencing the beauty of Lake Erie, is just as important as catching a limit of walleye in a few short hours.
+When it does happen, you quickly realize that being on the water and experiencing the beauty of Lake Erie is just as important as catching a limit of walleye in a few short hours.

 The Uncommon Challenge